By Lucy Searle

 1. Prioritize drawer space over cupboards

 The Vancouver-based designer Gillian Segal specializes in bringing modern eclectic glamor with a laid-back feel to her spaces.
-She is very much in favor of drawers over cupboard space in a kitchen.
+She is very much in favor of drawers over cupboard space in a kitchen - a smart small kitchen storage idea that maxes out your storage.

 'If I could recommend one thing to accomplish in your kitchen, it would be to try to maximize drawer space as much as possible,' she says.
 'Cupboards can look beautiful, but drawers go much further storage wise.'